opentable/octopress/source/_posts/2014-05-19-acceptance-now.markdown

 Of course, you will fix it, or else be unable to confidently release your software–but surely, at times, you will be fixing something that does not matter, or is no longer relevant to your consumers.
 Unit tests in this way can encourage code rot, making it very difficult to unpick dependencies that are no longer needed.
 With acceptance tests, you only need to unpick the dependencies in your application, not also in the tests.

 ## Synergy
-Much of this is new to me, and certainly isn't without controversey.
+Much of this is new to me, and certainly isn't without contention.
 However, the problems with acceptance-only testing, and specifically the solutions to those problems, indicate certain synergistic practices that may improve its viability:

 ### Thin Layers
 The project we first tried moving to acceptance-only testing on was a very thin layer–a facade over a collection of internal services.
 It had minimal business logic, and thus few potential execution paths.
 This certainly allowed us to keep the number of acceptance tests lower than might be expected for a large, complex application, that might branch off into numerous modes of operation.
 Of course one should probably try to minimise the [cyclomatic complexity] of a code-base anyway, for one's own sanity.